deib-polimi/protocode/README.md

 * [Node.js](http://nodejs.org/)
 * [Ruby](https://www.ruby-lang.org/)
 * [Compass](http://compass-style.org/)
-* MobileCodeGenerator: this app is required to generate both iOS and Android project from the model exported by Protocode.
+* MobileCodeGenerator: this app is required to generate both iOS and Android projects from the model exported by Protocode.

 ## Installation ##